The Punchbowl Rock Climbing

 Editorial Note: There appears to be only 2 "vertical" routes between the cave & "Corporate Greed", though this lists 3.
 Not sure what the deal is with that.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Punchbowl:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Punchbowl: